-Command Description killscript Deletes the not yet processed contents of a script session.
-The script session is specified by it's name 'Scripting' \rightarrow page 75 loadconfig Load the configuration via TFTP client into the device loadfirmware Load firmware via TFTP client into the device loadscript Load script via TFTP client into the device passwd Change the passwords passwd -n new [old] Change Password (without prompt) ping [IP address] Issues an ICMP echo request to the specified IP address readconfig Display the complete configuration of the device in "readconfig" syntax readmib Display SNMP Management Information Base readscript [-n] [-d] [-c] [-m] [path] Display all commands and parameters, which are important for the configuration of the LANCOM in present state ('Scripting' \rightarrow page 75). repeat [VALUE] <command/> repeats command every VALUE seconds until terminated by new input sleep [-u] Value[suffix] Delays processing the configuration commands for a certain time or terminates them at a certain time.
-As a suffix s, m, or h for seconds, minutes or hours, without suffix the command works in milliseconds.
-With the option switch -u the sleep command time of the form MM/DD/YYYY hh:mm:ss (english) or the form DD.MM.YYYY hh:mm:ss (german) is used.
-The date as parameters is only accepted if the system time is set. stop stop ping set [path] <value(s)></value(s)> Set a configuration item to the specified value.
-If the item is a table entry, multiple values must be given (one for each table column).
-A "" as a value indicates that the column in question should be left at its previous value. set [path] Show which values are allowed for a configuration item.
-If [path] is empty, this is displayed for each item in the current directory. setenv <name> <value></value></name> Set environment variable unsetenv <name></name> Remove environment variable getenv <name></name> Read out environment variable (no newline) printenv Dump environment variable show <options></options> Shows internal data.
-Run show ? for a list of available items, e.g. boot history, firewall filter rules, vpn rules and memory usage sysinfo Shows basic system information testmail Sends an e-Mail.
-Parameter see 'testmail ?' time Set time (DD.MM.YYYY hh:mm:ss) trace [] Configures the trace output system for several modules, see 'How to start a trace' \rightarrow page 105 who List active sessions
+Command Description killscript Deletes the script session contents yet to be processed.
+The script session is selected by its name. loadconfig Load configuration into device via TFTP client loadfirmware Load firmware into device via TFTP client loadscript Load script into device via TFTP client passwd Change password passwd -n new [old] Change password (no prompt) ping [IP address or name] Sends an ICMP echo request to the IP address specified readconfig Display of the entire configuration in the device syntax readmib Display of the SNMP Management Information Base readscript [-n] [-d] [-c] [-m] [PATH] In a console session, the readscript command generates a text dump of all commands and parameters required to configure the LANCOM in its current state. repeat <interval> <command/></interval> Repeats the command every INTERVAL seconds until the process is ended with new input sleep [-u] value[suffix] Delays the processing of configuration commands by a particular time or terminates them at a particular time.
+Permissible suffixes are s, m and h for seconds, minutes and hours.
+If no suffix is defined, the command uses milliseconds.
+With option switch -u, the sleep command accepts times in format MM/DD/YYYY hh:mm:ss (English) or in format TT.MM.JJJJ hh:mm:ss (German).
+Date configuration is only accepted if the system time is set. stop Ends the PING command set [PATH] <value(s)></value(s)> Sets a configuration parameter to a particular value.
+If the configuration parameter is a table value, a value must be specified for each column.
+Entering the "" character leaves any existing table entry unchanged. set [PATH] ?
+Listing of the possible input values for a configuration parameter.
+If no name is specified, the possible input values for all configuration parameters in the current directory are specified. setenv <name> <value></value></name> Set environment variable unsetenv <name></name> Delete environment variable getenv <name></name> Display environment variable (no line feed) printenv Display the entire environment show <options></options> Display of special internal data. show ? displays all available information, such as most recent boot processes ('bootlog'), firewall filter rules ('filter'), VPN rules ('VPN') and memory usage ('mem' and 'heap') sysinfo Display of system information (e.g. hardware/software version) testmail Sends an e-mail.
+See 'testmail ?' for parameters time Set time (DD.MM.YYYY hh:mm:ss) trace [] Configuration of the diagnostics display. who List active sessions writeconfig Load a new configuration file in the device syntax.
+All subsequent lines are interpreted as configuration values until two blank lines occur writeflash Load a new firmware file (only via TFTP) !!
+Repeat last command ! <num></num> Repeat command <num> times</num> ! <prefix></prefix> Repeat last command beginning with refix> <blank></blank> Comment

-Command Description

-writeconfig Accept a new configuration in "readconfig" syntax.
-All subsequent lines are interpreted as configuration values until two blank lines in a row are encountered

-writeflash Load new firmware via TFTP

-!!
-Repeat previous command

-! <num></num> Repeat command <num></num>

-! <prefix></prefix> Repeat last command beginning with

-<blank></blank> Comment